edCitalan/The-AI-Engineer-Challenge/docs/GIT_SETUP.md

 ### 🔄 Merge Conflicts

 Sometimes, when you merge changes from another branch (like `main` or `upstream/main`), Git may not be able to automatically combine everything — especially if the same lines of code were changed in both places.
 This creates a **merge conflict** that you'll need to resolve manually.

-Here’s how to handle it step by step.
+Here's how to handle it step by step.
 First make sure your local main is up-to-date with the original repo:
 ```bash
 #Make sure your local main is up to date with the original repo